Five species of grain: Oat matza

 Oats are generally accepted in Ashkenazi Jewish tradition as one of the five species, but modern research suggests that what has been traditionally translated as "oats" is in fact a wild species of barley or other grains.
 This debate is practically significant because of the candidates for the five species, oats are the only one which is gluten-free.
 Although there have been no changes to normative Jewish law to reflect the debate, some rabbis take a stringent view and discourage the use of oat matzo to fulfill the biblical obligation of eating matzo at the Passover Seder.
+However, this discouragement does not apply for those with celiac disease or other medical conditions which preclude using one of the other grains; those who cannot, for whatever medical reason, eat any of the other 4 grains should use oat matzo at the seder, and eating oat matzo for those individuals fulfills the mitzvah.
+If, however, one cannot even eat oat matzo, he is exempt from the obligation.

 Additional species

 According to Rabbi Johanan ben Nuri, rice and millet are also included among the "species of grain", and thus can become chametz and matza and are obligated in challah.
 This opinion was not accepted as halacha.